-Dollar up against commodity currencies but oil rebound tempers safety bid
+Dollar gives up gains against commodity currencies as oil recovers

-TOKYO (Reuters) - The dollar edged higher against the currencies of oil producers on Thursday as a rebound in crude prices from an unprecedented collapse only partially calmed markets unnerved by the massive coronavirus-led drop in global demand.
+TOKYO (Reuters) - The dollar erased gains and fell against the currencies of oil producers on Thursday, as a rebound in crude prices after an unprecedented collapse helped to calm markets unnerved by the massive coronavirus-led drop in global demand.

-The euro held steady against the greenback and the pound ahead a of meeting of European Union officials on the bloc’s response to the economic turmoil caused by the global coronavirus pandemic.
+The euro held steady against the greenback and the pound ahead of a meeting of European Union officials on the bloc’s response to the economic turmoil caused by the global coronavirus pandemic.

 It may take EU countries until the summer or even longer to agree on how exactly to finance aid to help economies recover as major disagreements persist, a bloc official said on Wednesday.

-“The dollar is a bit of a phoenix-type character; it seems to keep coming back,” said Ray Attrill, head of FX strategy at National Australia Bank in Sydney.

-“I’m still of the view that the dollar rally is on borrowed time, but there are still signs of stress, and it’s not clear that the dollar shortage has been addressed for everyone.”

-The U.S. dollar edged up against the Canadian dollar CAD= to C$1.4182 following a 0.3% decline on Wednesday.
+The U.S. dollar edged lower against the Canadian dollar CAD= to C$1.4134 following a 0.3% decline on Wednesday.

-The greenback rose slightly to 24.5120 Mexican pesos MXN=D3, sitting close to a two-week high.
+The greenback initially rose against the Mexican peso MXN=D3 but then reversed course and fell to 24.3850, retreating from a two-week high.

-Against the Norwegian crown NOK=, the U.S. currency held steady at 10.8012, near a one-month high reached on Wednesday.

-U.S. West Texas Intermediate (WTI) futures CLc1 rose 2.1% to $14.07 a barrel in Asian trading on Thursday.
-On Monday front-month WTI futures plunged to a historic low to around minus $40 as a glut of oil and dwindling capacity to store it sent oil prices into a tail spin.
+U.S. West Texas Intermediate (WTI) futures CLc1 rose 10.16% to $15.18 a barrel on Thursday.
+On Monday, front-month WTI futures plunged to a historic low to more than minus $37 as a glut of oil and dwindling capacity to store it sent oil prices into a tailspin.

 These gains pale against persistent investor concerns about the collapse in demand for oil, as major economies have been brought to a virtual standstill with stay-at-home rules and severe restrictions on businesses and travel aimed at limiting the spread of the coronavirus.